-- Run the meat through once, and then a second time for a refined grind.
-Combine ground beef with Worcestershire sauce and form into four large burger patties.
-Season with salt and pepper right before placing them on a hot grill.
+- Run the meat through once, and then a second time for a more refined grind.
+Combine the ground beef with Worcestershire sauce and form into four large burger patties.
+Season with salt and pepper right before grilling.

 - Worcestershire sauce